FreshVine/Documentation-Site/src/content/guide/getting-started/setup-guide.md

 1. Create a Group that meets in your organization (Groups - All Groups - Create Group).
 1. Once that group is created, take a look around - you can add members to it, make a few of them group-leaders, create group events, send a group email and more.
 1. If this group is a *class* that meets during a service, select class so you can set the Kiosk settings for that particular group.

+### Group Event
+Group events are a great way to really make the most of "Groups" in Fresh Vine.
+Groups are great for keeping track of who is a member in that group, send messages to the group and keep notes.
+Group *Events* allow you to set when/where that group meets, and keep attendance (also required for use with the Event Kiosk).
+One reason for needing to create group events, (rather than just having one default event per group) is that you may have groups that meet for several reasons.
+Maybe on Mondays a group meets to tutor kids in the community, but they also meet the first Thursday of the month to plan events.
+Create an Event for your Monday happenings, and another for your Thursday meetings.
+Separate events, same group.

+1. When on a group page, click the green + Event button, or select Add Event from the menu (Groups - Events - Add Event).
+1. Title the Event, set a date.
+1. If your event is a recurring event, select "Yes" to Related Events - Extend this Event.
+Here you can set the frequency.
+1. If you want to use the Event Kiosk, click Enabled and set your settings.
+1. Once your event is created and it's time for your event to start, the leaders of the group will get a notification to take attendance for that event (as long as they have a Leaders Account).

 ## Services
 If your organization has services (large meetings where the whole organization is welcome) on a regular basis, its a good idea to set up your services.
 With Services, you can keep attendance numbers, keep giving records associated with a service, set groups to meet during the service, and use the Event Kiosk to check people in and print name tags.